ApsanaSyed/Infotrixs/README.md

 # Infotrixs
-Real Time Currency Converter by using Java and API URL
+Real Time Currency Converter by using Java and API